radareorg/radare2/.github/ISSUE_TEMPLATE/bug_report.md

 - Please share the binary if it is shareable by drag and dropping it here in a zip archive (mandatory)
 - Use asciinema to describe the issue and share the link here (mandatory if u can't share the binary)
 - Use code markdown `CODE` to make your code visible
-- Or even better, create a Pull-Request for the https://github.com/radareorg/radare2-regressions containing the test case examples can be found in the t/ folder see for example https://github.com/radareorg/radare2-regressions/blob/master/t/cmd_search#L7
+- Or even better, create a Pull-Request containing the test case in the test/ folder.
+See for example test/new/db/cmd/cmd_search.

 ### Additional Logs, screenshots, source-code,  configuration dump, ...